da2650638/Dubhe/README.md

 # Dubhe
-Build a game engine from scratch using vulkan and C.
+Build a app engine from scratch using vulkan and C.